WildernessLabs/Documentation/docs/Meadow/Meadow_Basics/Bluetooth/index.md

 # Bluetooth

 Bluetooth isn't fully implemented yet.
-Docs to come with working implementation.
+Docs will be coming with a working implementation.